gclenaghan/ha-bradford-white-wave/README.md

 - `sensor.device_name_energy_daily_total`: Daily total energy (kWh)
 - `sensor.device_name_energy_daily_heat_pump`: Daily heat pump energy (kWh)
 - `sensor.device_name_energy_daily_element`: Daily element energy (kWh)
-- (Similar sensors for Weekly, Monthly, Yearly)
+- (Similar sensors for Hourly, Weekly, Monthly)

 ## Disclaimer

-This is an unofficial integration and is not affiliated with Bradford White.
+- This is an unofficial library and is not affiliated with Bradford White.
+- I have only tested with an Aerotherm G2.
+- This is largely written in "collaboration" with Gemini, though I have manually reviewed the code and verified the flows.